wladox/money-transfer/README.md

 * /api/transfers/:accountId/log GET - returns all transactions related to a specific account

 ### How to run:
-1. Run ./gradlew clean build
+1. Run ./gradlew run
-2. Go to build/distributions and unpack interview-backend-<VERSION>-SNAPSHOT.tar or interview-backend-<VERSION>-SNAPSHOT.zip
-3. Go to interview-backend-<VERSION>-SNAPSHOT/bin and run there ./interview-backend or interview-backend.bat.
-You can run it with optional parameters: ./interview-backend <REDIS_HOST> <REDIS_PORT> <REST_HOST>
-4. Open http://localhost:8080/ in your browse.
-The application is ready for usage.
+2. Open http://localhost:8080/ping in your browser.
+If you see "PONG" then the application is ready.

 Components:
 * request dispatcher